quentinsf/IMAPdedup/README.md

     imapdedup.process(*imapdedup.get_arguments(options + mboxes))

-If you on a shared machine or filesystem and you are including sensitive information such as the password in this file, you may wish to set its permissions appropriately.
+If you are on a shared machine or filesystem and you are including sensitive information such as the password in this file, you may wish to set its permissions appropriately.

 ## Checking ALL of your mailboxes